deJilz/p-id-instrument-recognition/README.md

 ## Features
 - Circular instrument highlighting: Will add red circles to all circular instruments on P&ID
-- Sheet to page report: Produces txt document relating sheet (ie 301) to page (ie pg 3)
+- Sheet to page report: Produces an excel or txt document relating sheet (ie 301) to page (ie pg 3)